Illuminating the Darkness

 Samuel's Notable career moments

-started a PhD studying the gravitational effects of dark matter
+to now: Started a PhD studying the gravitational effects of dark matter.

 About Samuel Verne